-Wildlands Restoration Volunteers (WRV) is a Colorado nonprofit 501(c)(3) that organizes thousands of volunteers each year to complete more than 100 wild lands conservation projects in Colorado and southern Wyoming.
-Projects range in length from just a couple of hours or a single day to a weekend or longer with camping and great food in spectacular mountain settings.
-Volunteering with WRV builds great friendships, heals the land, and strengthens our communities.
+Wildlands Restoration Volunteers (WRV) is a Colorado nonprofit 501(c)(3) that organizes thousands of volunteers each year to complete more than 150 conservation projects throughout Colorado.
+Volunteer events range in length from a few hours to multi-day campouts and are located in beautiful natural areas from the plains to the alpine.
+By volunteering with WRV, you’ll meet great people while helping to heal the land and strengthen our communities.
 Sign up for a volunteer project today!

 On March 20th, 1999, about 20 people gathered to plant willows around Heron Pond at Pella Crossing, near Longmont.
 From this humble beginning grew a corps of thousands of dedicated volunteers who donate over $1 million worth of time and expertise to restore Colorado’s beloved natural heritage at ~100 projects each year.
 That group is WRV!